 Evolution of Programming Languages for Industrial Robots

 The evolution of programming languages for industrial robots has been a significant journey, reflecting advancements in technology, the increasing complexity of tasks, and the need for more intuitive programming methods.
 This evolution can be categorized into several phases, each marked by the development of new programming paradigms and languages that address the challenges faced by robotic systems in industrial settings.
+Industrial robots, as advanced technology and automation solutions, have transformed manufacturing by enabling scalable, secure, and cost-effective operations that meet modern demands for efficiency, durability, and flexibility.

 Early Programming Methods: Teaching by Showing